Lady Chatterley's Lover: Characters

 Constance, Lady Chatterley (Connie): The main character of the novel.
 Connie, who is an intellectual and socially progressive, is married to the cold and passionless Sir Clifford Chatterley.
 She falls in love with the gamekeeper Oliver Mellors and establishes a sexual bond with him.
-She matures as a sensual being and eventually leaves her husband.
+Having lived until then with a disappointing experience of her own sexuality, she matures as a sensual being and eventually leaves her husband.

-Sir Clifford Chatterley, Bt: Connie's wealthy, but paralyzed and impotent husband.
+Sir Clifford Chatterley, Bt: Connie's wealthy, handsome and well-built but paralyzed and impotent husband.
 Clifford, who is a successful writer and businessman, is emotionally cold and focused on material success.
-He is dependent on his nurse, Mrs. Bolton, and looks down on the lower classes.
+He looks down on the lower classes and feels they should remain in their place.
+Conscious of his inability to father an heir, Clifford is prepared to tolerate his wife seeking sexual satisfaction elsewhere and could even accept a child by another man, as long as appearances are kept up.
+Over the course of the story, Clifford becomes increasingly dependent on his nurse, Mrs. Bolton.

-Oliver Mellors: The gamekeeper at Clifford Chatterley's estate.
-Cold, intelligent, and noble in spirit, Mellors has escaped a miserable marriage and lives a quiet life.
+Oliver Mellors: The gamekeeper at Clifford Chatterley's estate, formerly an officer in the colonial army.
+Cold, intelligent, and noble in spirit, Mellors has endured a miserable marriage and now lives a quiet life alone, estranged from his wife and child.
+Mellors detests industrial modernity and nurses a dread of the future which makes him withdrawn.
 His relationship with Connie rekindles his passion for life.
 At the end of the novel, he plans to marry Connie.

 Mrs. Ivy Bolton: Clifford's nurse.
 She is a middle-aged, complex, and intelligent woman.
 Her husband died in an accident in the mines owned by Clifford's family.
 Mrs. Bolton both admires and despises Clifford, and their relationship is intricate.